 Target Users

-targets Reddit users, specifically subreddit (user-managed sub-community on the site) moderators, who already use an array of tools to gather analytical data about the communities they manage and bots to automate many moderation tasks.
+Vorbit targets technically oriented Reddit users, specifically subreddit (user-managed sub-community on the site) moderators, who already use an array of tools to gather analytical data about the communities they manage and bots to automate many moderation tasks.
 A typical moderator will be interested in monitoring user posting behavior in their community and compare it with that of other segments of the site.
 Vorbit’s machine learning component provides moderators with the advantage of posting automated messages in reply to posts in their community that are indistinguishable from those composed by a human moderator.
 Alternatively, technically oriented Reddit users can use Vorbit’s machine learning component to automatically generate comments to posts on the site that emulate those made by real users for the purpose of gaining karma (a point system used to measure the quality of a user’s content) on the site.

 Project Backlog

-export mined data outside of the application

-The following user stories are color coded by priority as follows: High Intermediate Low

-The user can create and remove a data mining bot

-The user can configure a data mining bot

-The user can start and stop a data mining bot
+Data Mining Component User Stories

-The user can increase or decrease the number of processes a data mining bot is using
+The user can increase the number of processes used by a data mining task.

+User will be notified that the action was successful or not.

-The user can monitor the status and activity of a data mining bot
+The user can sort the data currently collected by the mining task.

+User is presented with a table representation of sorted data.

-The user can view statistics about the behavior of a data mining bot
+The user can filter the data currently collected by the mining task.

+User is presented with a table representation of filtered data.

+The user can export mined data outside of the application.

+User will be notified that the action was successful or not.

+Machine Learning Component User Stories

-The user can create and remove a machine learning bot
+The user can create and remove a new machine learning bot.

-The user can configure the data mining sets the machine learning bot will use

-The user can provide a list of Reddit credentials for the bot to use for posting content
+User will be notified that the action was successful or not.

-The user can configure the posting behavior of a machine learning bot
+The user can configure the posting rate of an existing machine learning bot.

-The user can start and stop a machine learning bot
+User will be notified that the configuration was successfully saved.

-The user can monitor the status and activity of a machine learning bot
+The user can configure the subreddits an existing machine learning bot can post to.

+User will be notified that the configuration was successfully saved.

-The user can view statistics about the behavior of a machine learning bot
+The user can configure the type of posts an existing machine learning bot can reply to.

-posting ratesubreddits can post totype of posts can reply to
+User will be notified that the configuration was successfully saved.

-can instruct a machine learning bot to start or stop automatically generating and posting content to Reddit
+The user can instruct a machine learning bot to start or stop automatically generating and posting content to Reddit.

+User will be notified that the action was successful or not.

-and remove a Reddit account from an existing machine learning bot.
+The user can add and remove a Reddit account from an existing machine learning bot.

+User will be notified that the action was successful or not.

-posts made a machine learning botsubmitted postsmachine learning botbot
+The user can view the posts made by a machine learning bot.

+User is presented with a table representation of submitted posts.

+The user can view the current status of a machine learning bot.

+User is presented with a description of the current status of bot.

 2-Week Plan

-The first two weeks of the development cycle, my efforts will be put towards completing the primary components of the first modules, which is required in order for the second module to be implemented and tested.
-Namely, the following tasks will need to be accomplished within the first two weeks:

-Implementing a Reddit API client that is capable of navigating the website and retrieving information automatically.
-This client will act as a data mining bot.

-Implementing a storage system for the mined data, perhaps built on top of an existing database system, that allows for the fast storage of large amounts of information

-A configuration system that allows that allows a file to be passed to the API client in order to configure its behavior

-Succeeding in accomplishing the above objectives would allow me to create several different data mining scenarios as I implement and test the range of the machine learning artificial intelligence required for the second module of the project.
-Furthermore, accomplishing the above as early in the project as possible allows for the most information to be collected by the API client bot, resulting in more accurate testing of my second module.
+Week #1 User Stories

+The user can create and remove a new data mining task.

+User will be notified that the action was successful or not.

+The user can configure the behavior of an existing data mining task.

+User will be notified that the configuration was successfully saved.

+The user can start and stop a data mining task.

+User will be notified that the action was successful or not.

+Week #2 User Stories

+The user can view the data currently collected by the mining task.

+User is presented with a table representation of collected data.

+The user can view the current status of a data mining task.

+User is presented with a description of the current status of the task.